What are the keys to auditing debt?

 As we saw with Enron, some entities place their debt on another company’s balance sheet.
 (Enron did so using special purpose entities.)
 So auditors need to consider that companies can intentionally omit debt from their balance sheets.

 Another potential fraudulent presentation is showing short-term debt as long-term.
 When might this happen?
 When debt covenant violations occur.
 Such violations can trigger a requirement to classify the debt as current.
 If accounting personnel are aware of the requirement to classify debt as current and don’t do so, then the reporting can be considered fraudulent.

 Additionally, mistakes can lead to errors in debt accounting.

-The primary risks for debt are:
+Primary risks for debt include:

 In smaller entities, it is common to have the following control deficiencies: